julep-ai/julep/README.md

 > [!TIP]
 > Julep is really useful when you want to build AI agents that can maintain context and state over long-term interactions.
 It's great for designing complex, multi-step workflows and integrating various tools and APIs directly into your agent's processes.
+>
+> In this example, Julep will automatically manage parallel executions, retry failed steps, resend api requests, and keep the workflows running reliably until completion.

 ## Key Features